-- Prior to beginning construction activities, determine the exact location of any nearby underground utilities. - Ensure topography in the field is consistent with topography shown on the plans.
-If field observations indicate the inlet protection will not function as intended, do not perform any construction activities until the plans have been revised. - Clear the area of all debris (rocks, clods, trash, vegetation etc.) that may hinder excavation and disposal/relocation of soil. - Uniformly grade the approach to the storm drain inlet such that the top elevation of the structure is lower than the ground elevation downslope from the inlet. - The installation of temporary dikes may be necessary to prevent incoming flow from bypassing the structure. - Place concrete blocks around each side of the structure.
-Ensure at least one block on each side its laid on its side to allow for pool drainage.
+Prior to beginning construction activities, determine the exact Specifications location of any nearby underground utilities.
+Ensure topography in the field is consistent with topography shown the plans.
+If field observations indicate the inlet protection will not function as intended, do not perform any construction activities un the plans have been revised.
+Clear the area of all debris (rocks, clods, trash, vegetation etc.) that may hinder excavation and disposal/relocation of soil.
+Uniformly grade the approach to the storm drain inlet such that the top elevation of the structure is lower than the ground elevation downslope from the inlet.
+The installation of temporary dikes may be necessary to prevent incoming flow from bypassing the structure.
+Place concrete blocks around each side of the structure.
+Ensure a least one block on each side its laid on its side to allow for pool drainage.
 The foundation should be excavated below the crest of the storm drain.
-The bottom row of concrete blocks should be placed right up against the edge of the storm drain to provide lateral support.
-This will also help prevent washouts in the event of an overflow.
-2" x 4" wooden studs may be placed through block openings in the event extra lateral support is required. - Place wire screen/wire mesh with 1⁄2" openings over all block openings to hold the gravel filter in place. - Place gravel around the concrete blocks.
-The gradation of the stone shall match the gradation shown on the plans.
-Once all gravel has been placed, smooth to an even grade. - Once construction of the temporary barrier is complete, verify finished grades and dimensions are consistent with those shown on the plans.
-Ensure all materials used comply with the plans and the specifications.
+The bottom row of concrete blocks should be place right up against the edge of the storm drain to provide lateral support is required.
+Place wire screen/wire mesh with 1⁄2" openings over all block opening to hold the gravel filter in place.
+Place gravel around the concrete blocks.
+The gradation of the stos shall match the gradation shown on the plans.
+Once all gravel has been placed, smooth to an even grade.
+Once construction of the temporary barrier is complete, verify finist grades and dimensions are consistent with those shown on the plans and the specification of the temporary barrier is complete, verify finist grades and dimensions are consistent with the plans and the specification of the grades in such as been placed, smooth to an even grade.